Easel

-Easel painting is a term in art history for the type of midsize painting that would have been painted on an easel, as opposed to a fresco wall painting, a large altarpiece or other piece that would have been painted resting on the floor, a small cabinet painting, or a miniature created sitting at a desk, though perhaps also on an angled support.
+Easel painting is a term in art history for the type of midsize painting that would have been painted on an easel, as opposed to a fresco wall painting, a large altarpiece or other piece that would have been painted resting on a floor, a small cabinet painting, or a miniature created while sitting at a desk, though perhaps also on an angled support.
 It does not refer to the way the painting is meant to be displayed; most easel paintings are intended for display framed and hanging on a wall.

 In a photographic darkroom, an easel is used to keep the photographic paper in a flat or upright (horizontal, big-size enlarging) position to the enlarger.

 Etymology

 The word easel is an old Germanic synonym for donkey (compare similar semantics).
 In various other languages, its equivalent is the only word for both the animal and the apparatus, such as esel and earlier ezel (the easel generally in full schildersezel, "painter's donkey"), themselves cognates of the asinus (ass).